kpchi/hackaguide/Pre-Planning/Food.md

 Rubbish Collection
 ---

-A necessity at hackathons, considering how much consumables we go through during the entire event.
+A necessity at hackathons, considering how much consumables attendees go through during the entire event.
 Tables have occassionally become a landfill just from Coke cans alone.
 <br>
 It's worth doing them every hour or two, and make sure the bin bags you've purchased aren't too flimsy.
-Having a mix of shudderworthy contents spill all over you is a surefire way to ruin an otherwise good weekend.
+Having a mix of shudderworthy contents spill all over you is a surefire way to spoil an otherwise good hackathon.
 <br>
 Which is also a good reason to get hand sanitiser and disposable gloves!